KovuTheHusky/Webstats/README.md

 Webstats
 ====================

-Bukkit plugin for collecting and showing statistics.
+A plugin for Bukkit servers that collects statistics about players and blocks and shows them on the web.

 ![Example](http://codeski.com/assets/images/webstats/img1.png)